Electrical Systems

 The type or shape of a wave produced by alternating current.
 Waveforms can be measured by oscilloscopes.

 A testing device that vibrates when a current is detected.
-Wiggins solenoid meters, also called wiggies, are small and durable but can be replaced by more versatile and safer digital multimeters.
+Wiggies, or solenoid voltmeters, are small and durable but can be replaced by more versatile and safer digital multimeters.